notablackbear/poe_qolV2/README.md

 To everyone still having issues, please bear with us as we step through the following fixes and changes, in no particular order:

+- [ ] Instructions for contributors

-[] Easier method of pointing the app to the players filter folder.
+- [ ] Easier method of pointing the app to the players filter folder.
 Right now this is confusing, and making it interactive with a file dialog should make this better.

-[]  Simplify the user settings inpute and defaults, including league, acct name, poesessid, etc.
+- [ ] Simplify the user settings inpute and defaults, including league, acct name, poesessid, etc.

-[ ] Proper logging and debugging
+- [ ] Proper logging and debugging

-[x] Support non-ASCII characters in account names
+- [x] Support non-ASCII characters in account names

-[ ] Alert player that they should manually refresh the filter in the game's UI options tab
+- [ ] Alert player that they should manually refresh the filter in the game's UI options tab

-[ ] Add a Highlight button to the overlay in addition to the app
+- [ ] Add a Highlight button to the overlay in addition to the app

-[ ] Fix some instances of `fatal error`
+- [ ] Fix some instances of `fatal error`

-[ ] False positive security alerts from anti-virus apps
+- [ ] False positive security alerts from anti-virus apps

-[ ] Identify why filter will not start hiding items after they have reached threshold in some instances
+- [ ] Identify why filter will not start hiding items after they have reached threshold in some instances

-[ ] Overlay will highlight magic items in addition to rare items
+- [ ] Overlay will highlight magic items in addition to rare items

-[ ] Overlay will highlight one handed weapons which do not meet the 1x3 size criteria
+- [ ] Overlay will highlight one handed weapons which do not meet the 1x3 size criteria

-[ ] Distribute with the latest Neversink filters, including a fix the the 'Pernarch' missing base type issue.
+- [ ] Distribute with the latest Neversink filters, including a fix the the 'Pernarch' missing base type issue.

-[ ] Help users to provide their own filters, in addition to ones from Path of Matth and Neversink/filterblade
+- [ ] Help users to provide their own filters, in addition to ones from Path of Matth and Neversink/filterblade

-[ ] Better way of the app finding and updating its filter entries based on its counts
+- [ ] Better way of the app finding and updating its filter entries based on its counts

-[ ] Fix bug where alternate artwork items in stash tabs will short circuit the tool in certain cases
+- [ ] Fix bug where alternate artwork items in stash tabs will short circuit the tool in certain cases

-[ ] Overlay will randomly jump in response to clicking on it
+- [ ] Overlay will randomly jump in response to clicking on it

-[ ] Stash search improvement
+- [ ] Stash search improvement

-[ ] Option to fix the position of the overlay after placing it
+- [ ] Option to fix the position of the overlay after placing it

-[ ] Detecting the screen and resolution of the PoE window so that users can run the overlay on a non-primary monitor
+- [ ] Detecting the screen and resolution of the PoE window so that users can run the overlay on a non-primary monitor

-[ ] Allow for higher iLvl items to be shown and highlighted as long as it is possible to include at least one iLvl<75 item
+- [ ] Allow for higher iLvl items to be shown and highlighted as long as it is possible to include at least one iLvl<75 item

-[ ] Toggle Regal orb recipe
+- [ ] Toggle Regal orb recipe

-[ ] Support for multiple tabs
+- [ ] Support for multiple tabs

-[ ] Support different thresholds for different item classes
+- [ ] Support different thresholds for different item classes